Exadra37/elixir-phoenix-360-web-apps/README.md

 # PHOENIX 360 WEB APPS WHITE PAPER

-In a nutshell the Phoenix 360 Web Apps is a methodology whereby several web apps can run under the same website or as separated websites at the same time, while sharing the same sessions and data.
+In a nutshell the Phoenix 360 Web Apps is a methodology whereby several Elixir Phoenix web apps can run under the same website or as separated websites at the same time, while sharing the same sessions and data.

 ## TOC